sammosummo/sammosummo.github.io/_posts/2019-06-11-playing-pure-tones-with-pyqt5.md

 playing took 42 milliseconds
 ```

 Clearly,  it’s re-writing the waveform on each `play` call that’s causing the lion’s share of the lag.
-We could speed this up by replacing `createData` with a method that uses NumPy, as described in my previous post.
+We could speed this up by replacing `createData` with a method that uses NumPy, as described in my previous posts.
 But we could also simply move this call out of the `play` method.
 Now the relevant portion of the code looks like this:

 ```python
     def changeFrequency(self, value):